giorgiobornia/ttu_math_events/README.md

  setup all folders of each tree (seminars, colloquia, meetings and conferences)

+ Update all the active_editions files with the current semester

- prepare the general index page
+ prepare the main index page

  prepare all week pages